Table of Contents

 A blockchain is known as a distributed database or ledger of today’s top tech trends.
 The power to update a blockchain is distributed between the nodes, or participants, of a public or private computer network.
 It is known as distributed ledger technology or DLT.

-The significance of block chains Let’s say you wish to make a long-term investment in cryptocurrency.
+The significance of block chains Let’s say you wish to make a long-term investments in cryptocurrency.
 How can you determine which blockchain has the biggest room for expansion?

 The Total Locked Value (TVL) statistic, which measures the amount of money locked in a project’s smart contracts, is a tool that cryptocurrency researchers frequently utilize.
 Even with its extensive use, TVL has flaws.
 TVL is increasingly becoming an inaccurate measure of a channel’s long-term performance, given how initiatives come and go in DeFi.